MicrosoftDocs/cloud-adoption-framework/docs/govern/build-cloud-governance-team.md

 ## Select the members of the cloud governance team

-Select the individuals responsible for overseeing and managing cloud governance within an organization.
+Select the individuals responsible for overseeing and managing cloud governance within the organization.
 Recruit members with the skills to efficiently enforce policies, manage risks, and comply with regulations.
 To select members of the cloud governance team, follow these recommendations:

 - *Select a small team*.
 Pick a small team to encourage agility and quicker decision-making.